 Working nontraditional hours may wreak havoc on your sleep, diet and exercise routine.
-If you work the night shift, it is important to find the workout time that fits into your schedule.
+If you work the night shift, it is important to find the best time that fits into your schedule.
 For some, that may mean exercising right before work while for others it may mean working out after a night shift.

 If you feel tired, moody or drained before the night shift, exercise may do you more good than that large coffee or energy drink.
-According to MayoClinic.com, exercise fights stress and anxiety, improves your endurance, concentration and focus and boosts your energy and mood.
+According to Mayo Clinic, exercise fights stress and anxiety, improves your endurance, concentration and focus and boosts your energy and mood.

 With family responsibilities, appointments, sleep, eating and other activities to care for first, it may be difficult to find the time to workout before the night shift.
 Instead of cruising the Internet or hanging out by the water cooler during breaks, spend that time on exercise.

 For some people, exercise increases their energy while for others it helps put them to sleep.
 If your shift ends around 6 a.m. or 7 a.m., wait until everyone is at school or at work before going to sleep.

 No matter which time of day you choose, treat exercise as if it's an important appointment you cannot miss.
 Team up with a fellow late-night coworker to keep you motivated.
 In addition to exercise, eat a healthy, well-balanced diet and get plenty of sleep.